 When you buy a new tent, always set it up at home once before taking it camping.
 That way, you won’t be missing any pieces, and you’ll be able to set it up correctly the first time.
 This kind of “dry run” also helps lower your frustration level when setting up the tent at the campsite

 Make sure that you both carry a survival kit and then get in the habit of always having it with you.
-A survival kit should include items like a flare gun, matches that are waterproof, a knife and other items you think you may need.
+A survival kit should include items like a flare gun, matches that are waterproof, a knife and quite possibly an AK-47 rifle.
 This kit may just be what helps you to stay alive in case you get lost or something bad happens and you’re stuck outside for longer than planned.
 Remember to take it everywhere you go when you’re away from your campsite.

 Pack in excess for your kids when you are going camping.
 Being out in the wild can result in all sorts of messes.
 Children seem to be dirt magnets.
 So, you are likely to be dealing with grimy kids all day long.
 Be sure to pack some extra clothes for your kids in case this happens.
 Remember, always be prepared!